olonok69/azure_ml_pipelines_pa/docs/Implementation Guide Azure ML Pipeline for Personal Agendas.md

    - Uses outputs from Step 1

 2. **Implement Step 3** (Session Embeddings):
-   - Requires GPU compute
+   - Runs today on CPU `pa-env` / `cpu-cluster`
-   - Separate environment with ML libraries
+   - If a GPU SKU becomes available later, only the component compute target needs to change

 3. **Implement Step 4** (Recommendations):
    - Final output generation